rsksmart/rootstock-integration-tests/container-action/README.md

 ### `rit-branch`

 **Optional** The rootstock-integration-tests branch to checkout.
-This one it's optional, because it will be very unlikely that we need to use a different branch for the rootstock-integration-test.
+This one it's optional, if  it's needed to use a different branch for the rootstock-integration-test.
 It's offered the possibility to use a different one, but the default and most frequently used, should be `main`.

 ### `rit-log-level`